-It’s a very pedestrian-friendly and attractive part of the city, and this is the part of New York where the subway system comes above ground on The High Line, a sight you’ll have seen in many movies and TV shows.
+It’s a very pedestrian-friendly and attractive part of the city, and this is the part of New York where the subway station system comes above ground on The High Line, a sight you’ll have seen in many movies and TV shows.

 Chelsea’s a great place if you’re an art lover since there are a collection of art galleries around the junctions of 25th Street and 10th and 11th avenue.
 This is where you’ll see the up and coming new artists, and if you have the budget, you might be able to buy yourself a masterpiece of the future.
-This Meatpacking district is a small part of Chelsea that has become one of the most exciting night scenes in the whole of New York.
-There is a maze of bars and clubs here, all with a hedonistic vibe.
-This district of converted warehouses is one of the most vibrant parts of New York.
+Attractions in Chelsea are High Line park and Madison Square Garden.

 The rest of Chelsea is a pretty, pedestrian-friendly area in an excellent central location for getting around the rest of Manhattan.
 It’s a relaxed and low-key part of the city, so it’s a decent mid-range option for families.

-Greenwich Village is a charming district on the Lower West Side of Manhattan.
+Greenwich Village – West Village is a charming district on the Lower West Side of Manhattan.
 Around here, the rigid grid line blocks that you find elsewhere in New York fade away and you are left with an appealingly European-style maze of leafy streets.

 Washington Square Park is an attractive green space in the heart of the district.
 It’s a lovely place to stroll around and make sure that you check out the huge monumental arch that is the crowning glory of this park.

 Greenwich Village is home to the internationally renowned Blue Note jazz club.
-The area isn’t just jazz-friendly; this is one of New York’s best places for watching live music of all descriptions.
+The area isn’t just jazz-friendly; this is one of New York’s best neighborhoods for watching live music of all descriptions.
 The bars and clubs of Greenwich Village have regular live bands and keep an eye out for frequent music festivals too.